PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Please note that the function *LaTeX* expression needs to contain all parameters present in the function definition.
 The placeholders are then automatically replaced by their corresponding *LaTeX* names.
-Due to the way *Python* implements string formatting, curly braces used in *LaTeX* need to be doubled, as shown in the code example.
+Due to the way *Python* implements string formatting, curly braces used in *LaTeX* need to be typed twice, as shown in the code example.

 The full example additionally contains the creation of a contour plot.
 The corresponding lines are highlighted in the following example.